-(1) The Annual Assessed Costs shall be apportioned each Fiscal Year to specially benefitted Tax Parcels based upon the amount of Equivalent Benefit Units or EBUs attributable to each Tax Parcel in the manner hereinafter described in the City of Fort Lauderdale, Florida Supplemental Engineering and Assessment Methodology Final Report prepared by Stantec Consulting Services, Inc. dated September 2, 2021 ("Supplemental Assessment Methodology Report), supplementing the Town of Jupiter Inlet Colony Utility Undergrounding Assessment Methodology prepared by Willdan Financial Services, dated June 24, 2010 ("Initial Assessment Report") also described in Appendix B attached hereto which Initial Assessment Report served as the basis of the Town of Jupiter Inlet Colony, Florida's special assessment validated through the a bond validation process before the Circuit Court of the Fifteenth Judicial Circuit of the State of Florida, in and for Palm Beach County, Florida done and ordered on March 11, 2011.
+(1) The Annual Assessed Costs shall be apportioned each Fiscal Year to specially benefitted Tax Parcels based upon the amount of Equivalent Benefit Units or EBUs attributable to each Tax Parcel in the manner hereinafter described in the City of Fort Lauderdale, Florida Supplemental Engineering and Assessment Methodology Final Report prepared by Stantec Consulting Services Inc. dated September 2, 2021 (the "Supplemental Assessment Methodology Report"), supplementing the Town of Jupiter Inlet Colony Utility Undergrounding Assessment Methodology prepared by Willdan Financial Services, dated June 24, 2010 (the "Initial Assessment Report" and together with the Supplemental Assessment Methodology Report"), which Initial Assessment Report served as the basis of the Town of Jupiter Inlet Colony, Florida's special assessment validated through a bond validation process before the Circuit Court of the Fifteenth Judicial Circuit of the State of Florida, in and for Palm Beach County, Florida done and ordered on March 11, 2011 and was adapted for the Las Olas Isles Assessment Area.
+The methodology is further described in the Assessment Methodology Report attached hereto as Appendix B.

-- (2) EBU reflects the proportional special benefit of each Single-Family Detached Residential Parcel from the improved safety, improved reliability, and improved aesthetics in connection with the proposed utility undergrounding. - (3) Properties that are not a Single-Family Detached Residential Parcel are assigned EBUs proportionally weighted based on a benefit formula that equates each property's specific characteristics and special benefits to that of the single-family residential dwelling unit.
-Currently, there are no properties within the Las Olas Isles Underground Special Assessment Area that are not Single-Family Detached Residential Parcels. - (4) It is fair and reasonable to determine the degree of benefit between affected parcels through three primary categories of benefit -- 1) improved safety, 2) improved reliability, and 3) improved aesthetics -- as these categories reflect the overall proportional special benefits that properties will receive from the undergrounding of the overhead utilities within the Las Olas Isles Underground Special Assessment Area. - (5) It is fair and reasonable to split the Annual Assessed Cost of the Underground Utility Line Facilities among the three special benefit components based upon the proportionate numbers of EBUs in each category. - (C) PARCEL APPORTIONMENT METHODOLOGY.
-The Cost Apportionment for the Annual Assessed Costs for each EBU shall be apportioned each Fiscal Year among the Tax Parcels within the Underground Special Assessment Area as follows: - (1) It is fair and reasonable and proportionate to the special benefit received to apportion the Annual Assessed Cost of the Underground Utility Line Facilities based upon EBUs because the aesthetic, safety, and reliability benefits received are substantially proportional to the assessed Tax Parcel's size, density, location and type of development as expressed in EBUs and as more particularly described in the Assessment Methodology Reports. - (2) It is fair and reasonable to the special benefit received to assign all Tax Parcels that are a Single-Family Detached Residential Parcel one EBU per Tax Parcel due to the similar size and use of Single-Family Detached Residential Parcel, so that each Single-Family Detached Residential Parcel shall be assigned one (1) EBU in total - divided in equal one-third portions comprised of 1/3 Safety EBU, 1/3 Reliability EBU and 1/3 Aesthetic EBU.
+(2) EBU reflects the proportional special benefit of each Single-Family Detached Residential Parcel from the improved safety, improved reliability, and improved aesthetics in connection with the proposed utility undergrounding.

+(3) Properties that are not a Single-Family Detached Residential Parcel are assigned EBUs proportionally weighted based on a benefit formula that equates each property's specific characteristics and special benefits to that of the single-family residential dwelling unit.

+Currently, there are no properties within the Las Olas Isles Underground Special Assessment Area that are not Single-Family Detached Residential Parcels.

+(4) It is fair and reasonable to determine the degree of benefit between affected parcels through three primary categories of benefit -- 1) improved safety, 2) improved reliability, and 3) improved aesthetics -- as these categories reflect the overall proportional special benefits that properties will receive from the undergrounding of the overhead utilities within the Las Olas Isles Underground Special Assessment Area.

+(5) It is fair and reasonable to split the Annual Assessed Cost of the Underground Utility Line Facilities among the three special benefit components based upon the proportionate numbers of EBUs in each category.

+(C) PARCEL APPORTIONMENT METHODOLOGY.
+The Cost Apportionment for the Annual Assessed Costs for each EBU shall be apportioned each Fiscal Year among the Tax Parcels within the Las Olas Isles Underground Special Assessment Area as follows:

+(1) It is fair and reasonable and proportionate to the special benefit received to apportion the Annual Assessed Cost of the Underground Utility Line Facilities based upon EBUs because the aesthetic, safety, and reliability benefits received are substantially proportional to the assessed Tax Parcel's size, density, location and type of development as expressed in EBUs and as more particularly described in the Assessment Methodology Report.

+(2) It is fair and reasonable to the special benefit received to assign all Tax Parcels that are a Single-Family Detached Residential Parcel one (1) EBU per Tax Parcel due to the similar size and use of a Single-Family Detached Residential Parcel, so that each Single-Family Detached Residential Parcel shall be assigned one (1) EBU in total - divided in equal one-third portions comprised of 1/3 Safety EBU, 1/3 Reliability EBU and 1/3 Aesthetic EBU.